atkinsroy/HPESimpliVity/README.md

 [![PSGallery Version](https://img.shields.io/powershellgallery/v/HPESimpliVity.png?style=for-the-badge&logo=powershell&label=PowerShell%20Gallery)](https://www.powershellgallery.com/packages/HPESimpliVity/) [![PSGallery Downloads](https://img.shields.io/powershellgallery/dt/PSCalendar.png?style=for-the-badge&label=Downloads)](https://www.powershellgallery.com/packages/HPESimpliVity/)

 This PowerShell module utilizes the HPE SimpliVity REST API to manage a SimpliVity federation.
-It works by connecting to any HPE SimpliVity Virtual Appliance in your environment.
+It connects to any HPE SimpliVity Virtual Appliance in your environment.
 With the release of HPE SimpliVity V4.0.0 and above, you can now also implement and connect to a Management Virtual Appliance, which is recommended.
-All cmdlets have comment-based help and the majority have the ability to accept the output from another cmdlet as input.
-The cmdlets adhere to the current recommendations with the REST API.
+The cmdlets adhere to the current HPE recommendations with the REST API.
 For example, limiting the number of records when returning virtual machine and backup objects.

 Example usage: